aditiyakukuh/interview-kreddo/README.md

    or you can type the specific port with
    `php artisan serve --port=8080`
 10. The project should now be up and running.
 You can access the api from your postman.

+### LOG file

+for the log file, you can access in storage/logs/laravel.log

 ## Description of this project